danielsaidi/website_danielsaidi/_posts/2018/2018-08-26-automate-your-macbook-setup.md

 done
 ```

-This is a small script that prints a "main menu" with various options.
-As you
+This script prints a "main menu" with various options.
+As you can see, I have
-can see, I have divided the setup into parts like system setup, configuration,
-app installation etc.
+divided the setup into system setup, configuration, app installation etc.

-The script lacks a `process_options` function in order to work.
+The script lacks a `process_options` function, which it refers to.
 Add this code
 above `while true`: